She Won't Be Lonely Long (song): Background

 Walker said, “I wanted the first single off my forthcoming album to reflect the work I’ve been doing to become the artist I want to be.
 ‘She Won’t Be Lonely Long’ is an example of these steps and this work.”
 He also said, “Lyrically, it is a song that resonates with both women and men because we all want to look our best once we are unexpectedly ‘back on the market.’”

 Walker also stated in another interview that he was attracted to the song saying, "I'm a believer in songs people can dance to, more of those songs tend to be hits.
 When I first heard the song on a demo, it made me feel like dancing.
 The melody was very infectious and the beat was good, and I thought that the lyric was just outstanding."
 Walker told Country Weekly, "It's rare that you can find a song that has a melody and lyric that are equally strong.
 Usually one is going to out weigh the other, but in this case it's hard to tell what I like more, the melody or the lyric."

 In an interview with GAC Walker explained the song by saying, "I've played in bars my whole life.
 As a singer, you have a bird's eye view of everyone in the club.
 When a good-looking woman walks in, you notice it.
 What makes it so real is that if a guy does a girl wrong, the first thing she wants to do is go out, look great, show him that you're not the best I ever had, I'm the best YOU ever had."

 Walker told the Yuma Sun, "What I like about it most is the lyrics about a good girl who has been done wrong.
 It talks about her being hot and how she gets all dolled up and won't be lonely long.
 I used to work at clubs a lot before I had a record contract and I had a bird's-eye view of this exact situation dozens of times where the girl comes in and gets out on the dance floor and makes the guy eat his heart out because he realizes he's lost the best thing he was ever going to have.
 Women love it."

 Content

 "She Won't Be Lonely Long" is a moderate up-tempo song, featuring accompaniment from electric guitar and piano.
-The song deals with a male narrator's fascination with a woman whose lover had just left her (i.e. "the way she's dancin' and drinkin' Chill Patron.")
+The song deals with a male narrator's fascination with a woman whose lover had just left her (i.e. "the way she's dancin' and drinkin' chilled Patron.")
 He also plans to date the woman, stating that "if she's lonely now, she won't be lonely long."